 If you like the idea of interchangeable firmness levels, but need something a bit cheaper, check out the Brook + Wilde Lux.
 You could also head to our Simba vs Brook + Wilde showdown to see how it compares to our current top-ranker.

-- Use code T352 for 52% off the Brook + Wilde Elite mattress (opens in new tab)
+- Get 52% off the Brook + Wilde Elite with the code T352 at Brook + Wilde (opens in new tab)

 While there are plenty of premium hybrids on the market, you might not want to spend that much on your new mattress.
 Enter: the Eve Original Hybrid.
 Sitting in the middle of this brand's range, this mattress combines layers of different foams and springs to excellent effect.
 We found the medium-firm feel dreamily comfortable to sleep on, with great all-over support (although it does drop off slightly towards the edges).